 I think of how much you have helped me; I sing for joy in the shadow of your protecting wings.
 (Psalm 63:6,7 NLT)

-The psalmist experienced sleeplessness too.
-He utilized those hours by meditating on God, specifically on how much He’d helped him.
+The psalmist experienced sleeplessness too, and he learned how to deal with his thoughts during those hours.
+He reined them in and meditated on God, specifically on how much He’d helped him.
 The result?
 Joy, and a deeper sense of God’s presence and protection.
 I think I could learn a thing or two by following his example.

 How about you?
-Where do your thoughts take you when you can’t sleep at night?
+Where do your nighttime thoughts take you when you can’t sleep?
 How might focusing on how God’s helped you in the past change things for you?

 “Father, You know our weaknesses and that our minds don’t naturally gravitate toward You.
 When we can’t sleep at night, please help us focus our thoughts on You.
 You deserve our attention.
 Amen.”

 #bgbg2 #devotions #NighttimeThoughts